Reachability Labs measuring reachable future under commitment

 A first reasoning-substrate case study shows committed-prefix futures confined to a wrong arithmetic family that excludes the target.
 The signal is structured, finite-M, and model/policy-indexed; it is not a non-extendability certificate.

-The reasoning lane has its first case study.
+The reasoning lane has a full measurement cycle.

 A reasoning trace is a path of commitments.
 The reasoning lane measures the future field induced by a committed prefix — rollouts continued from the exact state, with the resulting answer distribution treated as the observable.
-This is the same conceptual object the SAT flagship measures, run on a different substrate where no exact oracle exists.
+The current paper extends that single-case target-532 morphology into source-conditioned diagnosticity, prospective replication, token localization, and reopening tests.

 Claim status

 The reasoning substrate has no exact oracle analogous to the SAT bridge check.
-Reasoning-side claims are persistence claims, not non-extendability certificates.
-The full reasoning of this distinction is in the case-study draft.
+Reasoning-side foreclosure is operational evidence about a measured future field, not a logical non-extendability certificate.

 Public artifacts, versions, and verification tools.